 Our appellate lawyers help clients seeking experienced, highly effective appeals representation in federal, state and administrative courts throughout Louisiana.
 For decades, many of the largest corporations and leading law firms in the U.S. have relied on us, whether to litigate the initial case or to assume control of the appeals process.
 A review of the Lexis-Nexis or WestLaw databases will show that we handle a significant volume of appellate work when compared to other Louisiana firms.
 This includes involvement in cases before the Louisiana Circuit Courts of Appeal, the Louisiana Supreme Court, the U.S. Court of Appeals for the 5th Circuit and the Supreme Court of the United States.
 Because of our experience and background, we know how to brief a case in ways that spot patterns and anticipate the needs of the appeals courts.
-Nancy Gilbert was staff attorney at the Louisiana Court of Appeals for the 1st Circuit, and Marty Golden served as a clerk to the Louisiana Supreme Court.
+Many of our attorneys have experience as law clerks to judges, both in the federal district courts and the Louisiana appellate court system, including the Louisiana Supreme Court.
 We understand the unique rules, deadlines and defense strategies in the appeals process, and can integrate the key issues in a particular case that need to be brought to the court’s attention in both our written and oral arguments.
 In addition to being rock solid in our messaging and the written aspects of an appeal, we are well known and respected for cogently arguing appeals in the courtroom.
 John Wolff, for example, is a leader in the appeals section of the Louisiana State Bar Association and has applied for a specialty designation in this area.

 Recent Experience Highlights